 Friend and trustee of corporate front group ACSH

 Miller was a “friend and longtime trustee ” of the American Council on Science and Health, and he has also been described as a “director” of that group.
 ACSH is a corporate front group that pitches its services to corporations for product defense.
 Miller and ACSH both played a key roll in Monsanto’s campaign to defend glyphosate after the World Health Organization’s International Agency for Research on Cancer (IARC) listed glyphosate as a probable human carcinogen in 2015.
 As of 2023, Miller is on staff with ACSH as a writer.

 Defending the tobacco industry

-In a 1994 APCO Associates PR strategy memo to help Phillip Morris organize a global campaign to fight tobacco regulations, Henry Miller was referred to as “a key supporter” of these pro-tobacco industry efforts.
+A 1994 APCO Associates PR strategy memo to help Phillip Morris organize a global campaign to fight tobacco regulations lists Henry Miller as “a key supporter.”